1 John 2.15-17.

 The Greek word

-Define “world” wrong, and you wind up teaching the wrong idea.
-Because God so loved the kósmos that he gave his only-begotten son for it.
+Because God so loves the kósmos, he gives his only-begotten son for it.

 I’m gonna translate them with present-day words which mean the same thing.
 And yeah, they’re things you find on the planet, the people on it, our culture, ancient culture—and not in the age to come.
-So let’s narrow down our definition of kósmos to something more appropriate to the context, and translate it thataway:
+So let’s narrow down our definition of kósmos to something more appropriate to the context, and translate it like so:

-1 John 2.15-17 KWL - 15 Don’t love society, nor anything of society:
+1 John 2.15-17 KWL 15 Don’t love society,- nor anything of society:

-- When anyone loves society, the Father’s love isn’t in them.
+- the Father’s love isn’t in them.¹

-- 16 For all these things are found in society:
+16 For all these things are found in society:- Valuing whatever feels good.

-- Valuing whatever feels good.
-Valuing whatever looks good.
+- Valuing whatever looks good.

-- Doing God’s will, remains in the age to come.
+17 Society, and its values, are passing away.- Doing God’s will, remains in the age to come.

 A startling number of people, particularly